Mathnerd314/stroscot/docs/Modules.rst

 Imports
 -------

-The primitive underlying the project file is the import; this parses a file path into an implicit function.
+The primitive underlying the project file is the import; this reads a file path and parses it into an implicit function.
 The file path can be relative and resolved relative to the path of the importing file.
 For example, if the file dir1/dir2/foo contains import "bar", the compiler will look for dir1/dir2/bar, and import "../bar" would be dir1/bar.

 Direct importing is easier to understand conceptually but the recursive fixed point is more powerful and supports libraries better.
 Direct importing allows IDE tools to statically analyze files without configuring the project file location.

+1ML
+===

+The above module system is a superset of 1ML, MixML, Backpack, and Newspeak's module system, so those don't need to be considered further.
+(TODO: reread the papers to check this. but they're mostly type systems, rather than functionality)